zachhannum/the-dark-between/src/pages/brainstorming.md

 Organization within the Argent that hunts down Lightless and brings them to justice.

-Cult, Sigils, Symbols, Dark Gods/Demons that are from the [[The Altrement]]. [[Vera Lauten]] and [[Enzo Quint]] were studying these cults to understand them and where some of their power came from.
+Cult, Sigils, Symbols, Dark Gods/Demons that are from the [[Altrement]]. [[Vera Lauten]] and [[Enzo Quint]] were studying these cults to understand them and where some of their power came from.
 Possible tie-ins to party family members?
 Idols found in ancient texts.

 Sound, a certain melody that people here from the Dark Between